amendlik/salt-gen-resource/README.md

                         Include the Rundeck server node in the output.
 The server node is required for some workflows and must be provided by exactly one resource provider.
+  -u SERVER_NODE_USER, --server-node-user=SERVER_NODE_USER
+                        Specify the user name to use when running jobs on the server node.
+This would typically be the same user that the Rundeck service is running as.
+Default:
+                        'rundeck'.
   --grains=GRAINS       Override the default list of grains mapped to Rundeck
                         node attributes.
 The default list is: os, os_family, osrelease, osmajorrelease, saltversion, virtual,